Resolved velocity profiles of galactic winds at Cosmic Noon: Kinematic Features of the Gaseous ISM at Cosmic Noon

 \subsubsection{Comparison to quasar sightlines}

 In this subsection, we compare the width of absorption measured using $\Delta v_{90}$ and Equivalent Width (EW) as we step away from ``down-the-barrel'' observations to pencil beam quasar sightlines probing larger impact parameters.
 Figure \ref{fig:v90-comparision-othersurveys} plots the $\Delta v_{90}$ measurements as a function of redshift ($z$).
 These values are compared with various quasar surveys: XQ-100 \citep{xq100}, EUADP \citep{eudap-sub-damped-lya}, and ``Dusty DLAs'' with $2175$~\AA\ dust attenuation bumps \citep{dustydlas}.
-The galaxies from this work have $\Delta v_{90}$ values ranging between 365 and 847 \kms\ with a median of 587 \kms.
+The galaxies from this work have $\Delta v_{90}$ values ranging between 440 and 920 \kms\ with a median of 630 \kms.
 These galaxy values are $\sim 6$ times greater than those observed in the quasar absorption samples, falling near and beyond the largest values seen toward quasars.
-However, we caution that there are two main caveats in this comparison: the $\Delta v_{90}$ for the low ions is likely overestimated by $\sim 200$ \kms\ compared to the optically thin lines (Section~\ref{sec:lines-diff-tau}), while $\Delta v_{90}$ for the galaxies also probes only one side of the galaxy such that it is smaller than would be observed toward a background source.
+However, we caution that there are two main caveats in this comparison: (1) $\Delta v_{90}$ for the low ions is likely overestimated by $\sim 250$ \kms\ compared to the optically thin lines (Section~\ref{sec:lines-diff-tau}), and does not separate the systemic interstellar gas from outflowing and inflowing components.
+(2) $\Delta v_{90}$ for the galaxies probes only one side of the galaxy (along our line-of-sight), such that it is smaller than would be observed toward a background source which would capture the highly redshifted outflowing gas on the far side of the galaxy.
 Despite these caveats, whose effects are in opposite directions, it is clear that the galaxy absorption profiles span velocity ranges comparable to the largest seen in quasar absorber systems at similar redshifts.

 The large $\Delta v_{90}$ values in our sample are likely driven by gas at smaller impact parameters than probed towards quasars.
 For most quasar absorbers, the host galaxy position and hence impact parameter is unfortunately unknown.
 This is particularly true for galaxies at higher redshifts since they are fainter and harder to identify from available imaging.
 Figure \ref{fig:quasars-impactparameter} (top panel) plots the $\Delta v_{90}$ measurements from this work alongside those obtained from quasar sightlines of a DLA sample with known host location \citep{DLAhosts2013} as a function of impact parameter ($b$).
 As shown in the figure, these DLAs have lower $\Delta v_{90}$ measurements even at modest impact parameters $b\sim10$ kpc.